DeWalt DXPW4035 - 4000 PSI 3.5 GPM Gas Pressure Washer With Honda Engine

 The DeWalt DXPW4035's package includes a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, with a more detailed description below.

-- Nozzles: The following table provides information on the 5 included nozzles and their recommended surface uses.
+- Nozzles: In the table below, you can see the 5 included nozzles alongside their respective recommended surface uses.

 0° | 15° | 25° | 40° | Soap | |